 Chaos Marauders, at least in their Age of Reckoning manifestation, use Chaos energies to spontaneously mutate their limbs into a variety of crablike claws and similar weapons.

 In fact, a persistent danger to Chaos champions is that their gods will "gift" them with so many of these mutations that their minds collapse.
 These are known as Chaos Spawn.

 Several Dungeons & Dragons prestige classes do this.
 The Alienist is very explicitly Lovecraftian, as it involves abandoning their sanity, summoning outsider beings, and modifying their bodies with otherworldly effects.
 There's also the Vermin Lord (who gets covered in bugs), the Fleshwarper (grafts for all!) and the Cancer Mage (how does "Sentient Tumour" sound as a superpower?).
 You can also take Aberrant feats, which improve your body while making you look really messed up.
-Special mention should be made of the 3.0 Song and Fist Prestige Class "Fang of Lolth", who slowly gives over her body to the image of the above-mentioned Spider-Queen.
+Special mention should be made of the 3.0 Song and Silence Prestige Class "Fang of Lolth", who slowly gives over her body to the image of the above-mentioned Spider-Queen.
 Unhinged jaws, bug-eyes, hairy limbs, EXTRA limbs.
 There are also TWO versions of the Pseudonatural Creature template.
 As well as a Half-Farspawn template.
 Both of which add tentacles to an existing creature(although, the first is more of a template for creatures native to Lovecraftian dimensions that happen to bear some resemblance to their Material Plane equivalents, rather than a modification).

 The core rules have the Phantasmal Killer spell, which essentially makes you appear to your foes as though transformed into a alien monstrosity.
 If it works, they die of fright.